 43. What is the canteen system?

-Usually, students can "take away" or choose to sit down in the canteen and enjoy a variety of hot and cold food.
-We have a payment system so students pay via fingerprint - the school is cashless.
+Students can "take away" or choose to sit down in the canteen and enjoy a variety of hot and cold food.
+We have a payment system so students pay with a card - the school is cashless.
 We ensure food is healthy and nutritional.
 If you listen to the Year 7 student voices on our Virtual Event and Transition pages you will hear that the food is very popular!